cs2113-s25/cs2113-s25.github.io/syllabus.md

 - Select readable variable names and method names.
 - Use consistent indentation (preferred: two or four spaces).
 - Be able to describe and answer questions about your code when prompted.
 - Verify your grade on programming assignments on the submitserver; we will be using your scores on the submitserver as your grade. **It is your responsibility to submit your code early and often to the submitserver** and ensure it passes all the test cases there.
 Note that, under load, the submitserver may take longer than a few seconds to return your score if many other students are also using it simultaneously.
 We will not accept any code that has not been submitted to the submitserver before the deadline.
+When using the submitserver, your grade will be the score you see on the submitserver.
+Make sure you leave yourself ample time before assignment submission to get help with any issues that you may run into when submitting your code.
 - Commit your changes incrementally to git, whether in the same day/coding session, or across days.
 Your git commit history must show evidence that you worked on your code meaningfully over time (as opposed to just checking in large blocks of code).
 We recommend students commit after they pass a new test case.

 ## Grading